Tips To Maintain Your TV Set and Computer Monitor

 Prevention, as we all know, is better than cure.
-Therefore, following few tips to maintain your TV set will save you the cost of repairing and replacing new parts and most importantly, will extend the life of your LED or LCD TV.
+Therefore, following few tips to maintain your TV set will save you the cost of repairing and replacing new parts and most importantly, will extend the life of your LED TV or LCD TV.

 Maintenance is not really a difficult thing to do if only we can make it part of our daily routine.
-So many TVs have lived a short life just because of simple things we forget to do like Many a time like turning off the TV before sleeping or making sure it’s well placed during installation.
+So many TV sets have lived a short life just because of simple things we forget to do like Many a time like turning off the TV before sleeping or making sure it’s well placed during installation.

 From our discoveries, one of the biggest enemies of electronics gadgets is dust.
 One dust particles begin to build up in your TV (especially on the inside) it gives rise to component failures which in turn can damage the TV.
 Apart from that, there’re several other things that can damage your TV if not properly maintained.
 So here are 10 tips to maintain your TV set and also included are some tips for maintaining your computer monitor.